chainify/nolik/README.md

 ### PostgreSQL configuration
-If your environment uses centralized database engine, which is a good idea if you have a cluster of nodes, make sure to confugure `server/config.ini` and `parser/config.ini` files.
+If your environment uses a centralized database engine, which is a good idea if you have a cluster of nodes, make sure to configure `server/config.ini` and `parser/config.ini` files.

 ```
 [DB]